wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    * <a target="_blank" href="https://prometheus.io/docs/instrumenting/exporters">https://prometheus.io/docs/instrumenting/exporters</a>
    <br /><br />

-Exporters are installed on servers to translate existing third-party metrics into a format that Prometheus can scrape.
+Exporters are installed on servers to translate existing metrics into a format that Prometheus can scrape.
 Stock exporters are provided at: https://prometheus.io/download/#prometheus listed here by default port number:
    * 9100 - <a href="http://github.com/prometheus/node_exporter">node_exporter</a> - <a href="#node_exporter">more</a>
    * 9101 - <a target="_blank" href="http://github.com/prometheus/haproxy_exporter">HAProxy exporter</a>